Where MyCase fits

 |---|---|---|

-| Primary job | Practice management, case management, client communication, billing, and payments. | VA case record workup, condition evidence, Gaps, Outputs, and attorney review. |
+| Primary job | Practice management, case management, client communication, billing, and payments. | VA case operating layer, condition evidence, Gaps, Outputs, connected-tool context, and attorney review. |

-| Main user value | Keep firm operations and client matters organized. | Turn messy VA records into reviewable case work. |
+| Main user value | Keep firm operations and client matters organized. | Turn messy VA records and connected admin context into reviewable case work. |

-| Output | Matter organization, communications, invoices, payments, and operational workflows. | Case info, Conditions, Evidence, Gaps, Outputs, Resources, and cited work product. |
+| Output | Matter organization, communications, invoices, payments, and operational workflows. | Case info, Conditions, Evidence, Gaps, Outputs, Resources, and cited review materials. |

-| Best fit | Firms looking for an all-purpose practice management base. | VA firms that need a focused workup engine on top of whatever stores the matter. |
+| Best fit | Firms looking for an all-purpose practice management base. | VA firms that need a case operating layer on top of whatever stores the matter. |

 Use these questions before picking a tool for VA disability work.
 The right answer depends on whether the firm needs broad operations software or record-first case workup.